ericgregory/control-demos/charts/README.md

 ## Contents

-* `http-sample`: A reusable Helm chart for deploying HTTP components in Cosmonic Control.
 * `http-trigger`: A reusable Helm chart for quickly and easily deploying HTTP components to Cosmonic Control with automatic ingress configuration.